 Elephants are also used to hunt tigers.
 On the back of the elephant, the hunter is in the ‘howdah,' which is pushed and led by the driver, ‘Mahawat.'

-Elephants were used in wars in the past, and armies had their own regiments of trained warrior elephants.
+Elephants were used in wars in the past, and armies had their regiments of trained warrior elephants.
 They can still be seen in state processions.
-A large number of elephants are captured alive in order to be tamed and trained.
+A large number of elephants are captured alive to be tamed and trained.

 According to a Scientific American article, elephants are among the most intelligent animals on the planet, and they have been found to have varying degrees of problem-solving abilities, as well as the capacity to display and experience empathy, mourning, and self-awareness.